emit-rs/emit/book/src/advanced-apps/web-assembly.md

 You can use `emit` in WebAssembly applications.

+When WebAssembly support requires bindings to JavaScript APIs, crates will use a `web` Cargo feature that enables them.

-If you're targeting WASI via the `wasm32-wasi` target, you shouldn't need to do anything special to make `emit` work.
+If you're targeting WASI via the `wasm32-wasi` target, you shouldn't need to do anything special to make `emit` work, but not all emitters support WASI yet.
+The following emitters are compatible with WASI:

+- [`emit_term`](../emitting-events/console.md) to emit events to stdout.

-If you're targeting NodeJS or the web via the `wasm32-unknown` target, you can use [`emit_web`](https://docs.rs/emit_web) to provide a clock and source of randomness.
-See [the crate docs](https://docs.rs/emit_web) for more details.
+If you're targeting NodeJS or the web via the `wasm32-unknown` target, you can use emitters that support a `web` Cargo feature.
+That includes:

+- [`emit_otlp`](../emitting-events/otlp.md) to emit events to an OpenTelemetry-compatible service.
+Note that in the browser you may need to configure CORS.
+See [the docs](https://docs.rs/emit_otlp/#webassembly) for more details.
+- [`emit_web`](https://docs.rs/emit_web) to emit events via the [`console`](https://developer.mozilla.org/en-US/docs/Web/API/console) API.

 You can also treat `wasm32-unknown` like any other embedded target.
 See [Instrumenting embedded applications](./embedded.md) for more details.